agrc/kitchen-sink/README.md

 ### `npm start`

-Using starts a watch process that automatically runs new builds when any file changes within a package folder.
+Starts a watch process that automatically runs new builds when any file changes within a package folder.

 ### `npm test`